sadisteffl/Sadi-Steffl-Sample-Portfolio/README.md

 ## 1. Documentation

-This repo is designed to give engineers a clear, actionable foundation for building secure, compliant, and resilient systems—across both application code and infrastructure.
+This repo is designed to give engineers a clear, actionable foundation for building secure, compliant, and resilient systems - across both application code and infrastructure.

 ### Application

-This directory provides a practical overview of secure development standards for Poolside's application code, offering guidance for engineers to build security into every stage of the development lifecycle.
+This directory provides a practical overview of secure development standards for Wiz's application code, offering guidance for engineers to build security into every stage of the development lifecycle.
 It covers key areas such as secrets management using approved tools, secure dependency management using CI-integrated SCA tools, robust authentication and authorization practices, and safe logging standards.
 These are just a few examples of what should be posted on the intranet site.
 The goal is to make secure coding seamless and effective from day one.
-Security is a shared responsibility, and this resource—along with supporting tools, training, and examples—is here to help engineers write secure, compliant, and resilient code by default.
+Security is a shared responsibility, and this resource - along with supporting tools, training, and examples - is here to help engineers write secure, compliant, and resilient code by default.

 ### Infrastructure

-This directory outlines a mapping of AWS security best practices—specifically focused on AWS.
+This directory outlines a mapping of AWS security best practices - specifically focused on AWS.
 It organizes controls by AWS service, includes severity ratings, and aligns each practice with compliance requirements to help teams build secure and compliant infrastructure from the ground up.
 While this version highlights a couple of standard practices, the full version will include detailed expectations for every AWS resource, giving developers a clear, actionable guide to meet both internal standards and external audit frameworks.

 Engineers can use this guide to: